 5. Steer Clear of Artificially “Low-Fat” Foods.

 For years, people were advised to eat a low-fat diet, so many food manufacturers took advantage of various ways to create everything from low-fat cookies to low-fat peanut butter.
-Since low-fat foods often lack taste, manufacturers use plenty of sugar and flavorings that can contribute to obesity.
+Since low-fat foods often lack taste, manufacturers use plenty of sugar and flavorings that can contribute to obesity and heart disease.
 These additives promote obesity far more than foods in their more natural state.
-So don’t be afraid of food with natural fats!
+So don’t be afraid of food with natural fats, even if they have more calories!
+You’ll end up feeling fuller longer.

 Healthy fats, especially those from plant-based substances like legumes, avocados, coconut, and nuts, don’t actually make you fat.
 Enjoy them in moderation.